ADVISORY HEALTH-CORONAVIRUS/JAPAN-SUGA

-TOKYO, JAPAN - Japanese Prime Minister Yoshihide Suga will hold a news conference as Japan faces a record high number of COVID-19 cases on Thursday (December 24).
+TOKYO, JAPAN - Japanese Prime Minister Yoshihide Suga holds his first New Year news conference since taking office with the main focus expected to be on COVID.

 Restrictions: